 Be Mindful of And vs. Or

-Some states require only one of these two thresholds be met to trigger nexus, while others require both be met.
-Watch legislative language carefully for the words and and or to make sure you comprehend what triggers economic nexus.
+Some states require only one of these two thresholds to be met to trigger nexus, while others require both to be met.
+Watch legislative language carefully for the words and and or to make sure you fully understand what triggers economic nexus.

-To date, states have denied the retroactive application of economic nexus laws.
+Retroactive application of a law that makes punishment greater than the law in place at the time of the transaction violates of the ex-post-facto provision of the US Constitution.
 That means you only have to register, collect, and remit sales tax for transactions made once you pass a state’s threshold ($ or #), given that the state law’s effective date has already passed.

 A Word of Warning